-24. ASSIGNMENT:
+28. ASSIGNMENT:

-Neither party shall delegate its duties or assign its rights hereunder, either in whole or in part, without the other party's prior written consent.
+Neither party shall delegate its duties or assign its rights hereunder, either in whole or in part, without the other party's prior written consent, which shall not be unreasonably withheld.
 Any assignment by CONTRACTOR in violation of this provision shall be void, and shall be cause for immediate termination of this Agreement.
 This provision shall not be applicable to service agreements or other arrangements usually or customarily entered into by either party to obtain supplies, technical support or professional services.

-25. AGREEMENT SHALL BIND SUCCESSORS:
+29. AGREEMENT SHALL BIND SUCCESSORS: